MtnBiker/historical-streets-la/ImplementationNotes.md

 (Paper Trail )[https://github.com/airblade/paper_trail] including undo http://railscasts.com/episodes/255-undo-with-paper-trail and product.versions.reload (I think the passing true to the scope/relation is getting phased out in favor of reload, which I think is better), from the comments.
 Also namespacing:  @version =  PaperTrail::Version.find(params[:id]) in version.controller

 Two things needed.
 Color of lines. fitBounds for overview; although this is less critical as map gets filled up

+Trying to debug `Uncaught Error: Map container is already initialized.`  when moving away from edit or show streets, etc.